xavi-tristancho/loopback-disable-relations-mixin/README.md

 $ npm install loopback-disable-relations-mixin --save
 ```

-Then you have to configure the file `model-config.json` so it loads the mixin.
+Then you have to configure the file `model-config.json` to load the mixin.

 ```
 "mixins": [